 Use keywords for better SEO.

-SEO refers to Search Engine optimization, AKA the process that makes any online content rank better on Google.
+SEO refers to Search Engine Optimization, AKA the process that makes any online content rank better on Google.
 But for the podcasting industry, it also applies to podcast directories like Apple Podcasts or Spotify.
 So it’s extra important that you use keywords here!
 You can find the words that rank higher for your target audience through keyword research.
 This is the process of analyzing different search terms that your potential listeners might search.
-And then you pick the keywords that’ll work best for you and your show description!
+And then you pick the relevant keywords that’ll work best for you and your show description!

 Be relatable to your target audience.